Azure Data Factory vs. Databricks: Key Differences

 Conclusion

-In the comparison between Azure Data Factory and Azure Databricks in 2023, the right option depends on what you need to do with your data.
+In the comparison between Azure Data Factory and Azure Databricks, the right option depends on what you need to do with your data.
 If you mainly want a tool for putting together, organizing, and moving data, Azure Data Factory is a good choice.
 It’s straightforward and doesn’t cost too much.

 But if you’re more into analyzing data, using it for machine learning, or working on data engineering, Azure Databricks is the way to go.
 It’s a flexible platform that can handle lots of coding.
 It’s excellent for tasks that need quick processing and exploring data.

 In the end, both Azure Data Factory and Databricks have their strengths.
 The best pick depends on what your organization wants to achieve and what your team is good at.
 Also, think about your data pipeline needs and how much you can spend.
-No matter which one you decide on, Microsoft Azure has powerful tools for your data work in 2023.
+No matter which one you decide on, Microsoft Azure has powerful tools for your data work.